 Are you a beginner or intermediate surfer?
 Are you looking for gentle spots to practice your skills on?
 Then take a look at this top 10 list of intermediate friendly surf spots in the world.

-Note: this list is based on personal experience during travels/surfing around the world.
+Note: this list is based on personal experience from my travels/surfing around the world.
 It runs from 10 to 1, with 1 being the ‘best’.

 Intermediate Friendly Surf Spot #10: Playa Roca, Leon, Nicaragua